biobakery/MetaPhlAn/README.md

 ----------------------

 ## Description
-MetaPhlAn is a computational tool for profiling the composition of microbial communities (Bacteria, Archaea, Eukaryotes and Viruses) from metagenomic shotgun sequencing data (i.e. not 16S) with species-level.
+MetaPhlAn is a computational tool for profiling the composition of microbial communities (Bacteria, Archaea and Eukaryotes) from metagenomic shotgun sequencing data (i.e. not 16S) with species-level.
 With the newly added StrainPhlAn module, it is now possible to perform accurate strain-level microbial profiling.

-MetaPhlAn 2 relies on ~1M unique clade-specific marker genes ([the marker information file `mpa_v20_m200_marker_info.txt.bz2` can be found in the Download page here](https://bitbucket.org/biobakery/metaphlan2/downloads/mpa_v20_m200_marker_info.txt.bz2)) identified from ~17,000 reference genomes (~13,500 bacterial and archaeal, ~3,500 viral, and ~110 eukaryotic), allowing:
+MetaPhlAn 2 relies on ~1M unique clade-specific marker genes ([the latest marker information file `mpa_v25_CHOCOPhlAn_201901_marker_info.txt.bz2` can be found in the Download page here](https://bitbucket.org/biobakery/metaphlan2/downloads/mpa_v25_CHOCOPhlAn_201901_marker_info.txt.bz2)) identified from ~100,000 reference genomes (~99,500 bacterial and archaeal and ~500 eukaryotic), allowing:

 * unambiguous taxonomic assignments;
 * accurate estimation of organismal relative abundance;